Michael Wayne Milchin

 Milchin, a star pitcher for Clemson University in the late 1980s, participated in the longest game in NCAA tournament history -- 19 innings!
 He played one season in the majors and pitched in 39 games in 1996 for the Baltimore Orioles and Minnesota Twins.
 Milchin had a 3-1 won-lost record, and struck out 29 hitters in 32.2 innings.

 Birth and Death Dates:

-Use links below to navigate through the baseball section of Jews In Sports.
+Use links below to navigate through the olympics section of Jews In Sports.

 Jewish Sports Legends: The International Jewish Sports Hall of Fame, by Joseph Siegman (Washington, D.C.: Brassey's, 2000)